Heat Map

 A heat map (or heatmap) is a geographical representation of data where the individual values contained in a matrix are represented as colors.
 The term 'heat map' was originally coined and trademarked by software designer Cormac Kinney in 1991, to describe a 2D display depicting financial market information, though similar plots such as shading matrices have existed for over a century. - Wikipedia

-Maply supports weighted heat map from location layer.
-By default, each location will have a weight of 1.
+Maply supports weighted heat maps.
+When weights are unavailable, each location will have a weight of 1.
 Applying a weight to a data point will cause the location to be rendered with a different intensity.
 The weight is a linear scale.
-Having a weight of 3, for example, is same as having three data points at the location.
+Having a weight of 3, for example, is equivalent to having three data points at the location.

 You may also be interested to know